mschnitzer/ark-survival-ascended-linux-container-image/README.md

 If you want to spin up more servers, you need to add more entries to the `docker-compose.yml` file.
 The following sections need to be edited: `services` and `volumes`.
 Make sure that you adjust all suffixes and replace them with a new one
 (e.g. `-3` now) for the newly added entries.

+## Common Issues

+### Server is not visible in server browser

+If you cannot discover your server in the server browser, it's most likely due to at least one of the following reasons:

+* Your server is still booting up, give it ~5 minutes
+* You are not looking at the "Unofficial" server browser list
+* Your filter settings in the server browser exclude your server
+* You forgot clicking the "Show player server settings". ([view screenshot](https://raw.githubusercontent.com/mschnitzer/ark-survival-ascended-linux-container-image/dev/assets/show-player-servers.jpg)) By default, only Nitrado servers are shown to players when searching for unofficial servers, unfortunately.

 ## Addressing "Connection Timeout" issues